gvanuxem/jlfricas/README.md

 ## Caveats

-Julia support for FriCAS built with SBCL is/was erratic, depending on the Julia version used and the loaded libraries by Julia.
+Julia support for FriCAS built with SBCL is/was erratic, depending on the Julia version used and the loaded libraries used by Julia.
 The 1.10.0 version seems to have solved some issues related to memory management interactions with SBCL, but with Julia 1.10.1 and 1.10.2 some problems occur again.
 Note that with Julia 1.11.* and later, FriCAS seems to work fine again.
 More work needs to be done in this regard.
 So, if you use SBCL to build FriCAS, imperatively use a version of Julia that is known to be compatible.